 #11 How Do You Stay Healthy on the Trek?

 Our biggest piece of advice is to go vegetarian.
 Our guide, Indra, warned us not to eat the yak cheese, as that seems to cause diarrhea in a lot of trekkers.
-Also, meat is not refrigerated (you will smell the porters carrying it as you hike alongside them…it smells nasty!).
+Also, meat is not refrigerated (you will smell the porters carrying it as you hike alongside them…it does not smell good).
 We ate mostly dal bhat, fried rice, vegetable curry, and Tibetan bread.

 Porters on the trail.
 Notice the meat!